 The slopes of the Fiddler’s Creek ravine abound with trout lilies, spring beauties and other wildflowers in April and May.
 Towering above them are magnificent tulip poplars, oaks, and beech.

 The open fields extending northwest from the top of the ravine are the focus of a reforestation project managed jointly by the Mercer County Parks Commission and the Friends of Hopewell Valley Open Space.
-Volunteers planted several thousand saplings of white and red oak, beech, and a variety of native shrubs in 2012, and further rounds of planting may be undertaken to compensate for some sapling losses.
+Volunteers planted several thousand saplings of white and red oak, beech, and a variety of native shrubs in 2012, and further rounds of planting may be undertaken to compensate for some sapling losses due to drought.
 A mile-long fence surrounding this 40-acre reforestation area, with its five pedestrian gates, will remain in place for up to 25 years, to ensure that the saplings can grow, and throw off their own seedlings, to create a forest of native trees free of deer browsing, to extend the large forested area of Baldpate Mountain.
 In several decades, when the forest is mature, the fence will be removed.

 Do you have information about this trail?